People Bicycled With Us

 Day 3 saw Justin up early and going for a dip in the hot pool at 7.30.
 Bob, Ilke and Slav arrived around 8am with breakfast.
 They brought banitsa, ayrian and boza.
 The banitsas were like large pasties made with flaky pastry.
 Some were filled with goats’ cheese and others with fig jam.
 They were still warm from the oven.
 Ayrian was a drink made from yoghurt and water and became quite popular with everyone over the week.
 The first mouthful was always a shock to the taste buds, as I think the mind saw a white drink and expected milk.
 After that it was quite refreshing.
 Boza is a millet based drink that looks like chocolate milk but tastes like roasted porridge.
 Something that might have been invented for Mike Cranwell.

 After breakfast we cycled the short distance to the railway station.
-The road up the mountain to Velingrad was closed, so we needed to catch the nine o’clock train.
+The road up the mountain to Velingrad was closed,

 The train was fifteen minutes late but we were kept entertained by watching a man trying to recapture a young horse that had escaped and was running up and down the road opposite.
 Meanwhile, Bob had disappeared but soon magically reappeared with six coffees.
 The train eventually arrived and we piled the bikes on board.